HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/ProjectsApi.md

 List of all Projects within an organization or cluster

 Returns an array of all Project objects that have been created.
-This includes profile information for the project and project limits on resouces like hosts, volumes, and volume capacity.
+This includes profile information for the project and project limits on resouces like hosts, private networks, volumes, and volume capacity.

 ### Required Parameters